SAP/mdk-mcp-server/README.md

 Some of SAP’s larger and complex mobile apps are built using MDK.
 An example is [SAP Service and Asset Manager](https://www.sap.com/sea/products/scm/asset-manager.html).

 > [!NOTE]
 > This MCP server is an early release version of the MDK.
-Right now it can only run properly on Mac, it will be on Windows soon.
+It can run on both Mac and Windows.
 You may encounter bugs or unfinished features.
 We'd love your feedback to make it better!
 Please report issues or share suggestions via [GitHub issues](https://github.com/sap/mdk-mcp-server/issues).

 ## Table of Contents